Angel Beats!: Development

 The Aniplex producer of Angel Beats!, Yōsuke Toba, was interviewed in the November 2009 issue of Dengeki G's Magazine, where he commented that a 13-episode anime with about 21 minutes per episode was not enough to tell the whole story of Angel Beats!
 Maeda had envisioned.
 Therefore, the various additional media, such as the illustrated short stories and manga, contain some of the story that was unable to make it into the anime because of time constraints.
 Toba wanted fans of the series to be able to enjoy it to the fullest by exploring all of the media types.
 Maeda found it tiring to go back and forth between Osaka and Tokyo for business meetings when he was in the process of writing the script, and found it difficult to write an entire script by himself, since he had never done that before with any of the games he produced as a member of Key.
 It was only after the script was done that Maeda was able to work on the music, which he greatly enjoyed and never tired of it.
 Maeda composed about 15 songs for Girls Dead Monster and spent about two days each composing each song.
 He made sure to create songs for Girls Dead Monster that high school girls would compose, including the lyrics.
 Due to this, Maeda pointed out that the opening and ending theme songs for Angel Beats!, which Maeda also composed, sound like they were composed by a different person compared to the Girls Dead Monster songs.

 In regards to bringing in P.A.
-Works as the animation studio, Toba had taken notice of the company from back when they provided in-between animation and production assistance for Fullmetal Alchemist (2003–4) and Darker than Black (2007), respectively; Aniplex helped produce both series.
+Works as the animation studio, Toba had taken notice of the company back when they provided in-between animation and production assistance for Fullmetal Alchemist (2003–4) and Darker than Black (2007), respectively; Aniplex helped produce both series.
 After watching just the first three episodes of P.A.
 Works' True Tears (2008), however, he was shocked at the high quality and immediately went to P.A.
 Works' studio in Toyama Prefecture to meet with the production staff in the hope that one day Aniplex could collaborate with them on a project together.
 The following week, Maeda brought up the subject of deciding on an animation studio for Angel Beats! and mentioned that he too had seen True Tears and had become interested in P.A.
 Works.
 Shortly after that, Toba formally made the proposal to P.A.
 Works to animate the project.